DDS Frequently Asked Questions

 Can I have my coursework evaluated before I apply to see if I meet the requirements?

 Dentistry Admissions is unable to assess coursework in advance.
-Upon receipt of an application and all required documents, the Registrar's Office will evaluate your coursework to determine if you have met the preprofessional requirements.
+Upon receipt of an application and all required documents, the Registrar's Office will evaluate your coursework to determine if you have met the academic requirements.

 Applicants can use the following transfer credit assessment tools to check courses in advance or to plan your timetable and course selection.